-Whether you are a business owner or a marketer, competitor research is one of the first tasks you should be doing.
+Whether you are a business owner or a marketer, social media competitor analysis is one of the first tasks you should be doing.
 Analyzing the competitors is highly important and once done correctly, pays off – you see their weaknesses and use them as your unique selling points.
 Or you just use them in your marketing efforts to highlight your strengths.

 So, why is competitor analysis important, and how to conduct it effectively?
 Keep reading to learn the answer.

-What is a competitor analysis and why do you need it?
+What is a social media competitor analysis and why do you need it?

 Before entering the market, you need to see if there is any other company using the idea.
 These are your competitors – a brand, company or a website which offers the same products or services as you do.

 To have a successful business, you need to analyze all of your competitors and find their strengths for which a client chooses them and the weaknesses from which you can take a benefit.